ibericode/vat/README.md

 This is a simple PHP library to help you deal with Europe's VAT rules.

-- Fetch (historical) VAT rates for any EU member state using [jsonvat.com](https://github.com/adamcooke/vat-rates)
+- Fetch VAT rates for any EU member state using [ibericode/vat-rates](https://github.com/ibericode/vat-rates) or [jsonvat.com](https://jsonvat.com/)
-- Validate VAT numbers (by format, [existence](http://ec.europa.eu/taxation_customs/vies/) or both)
+- Validate VAT numbers (by format and/or [existence](http://ec.europa.eu/taxation_customs/vies/))
 - Validate ISO-3316 alpha-2 country codes
 - Determine whether a country is part of the EU
 - Geo-locate IP addresses

-The library uses jsonvat.com to obtain its data for the VAT rates.
-Full details can be seen [here](https://github.com/adamcooke/vat-rates).
- To verify the validity of a VAT number, [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/) is used.

 ## Installation

-[PHP](https://php.net) version 7.1 or higher is required.
+[PHP](https://php.net) version 7.1 or higher with CURL and JSON is required.

 For VAT number existence checking, the PHP SOAP extension is required as well.

-To get the latest version of vat.php, install the package using [Composer](https://getcomposer.org):
+To get the latest stable version, install the package using [Composer](https://getcomposer.org):

 ```bash
 $ composer require dannyvankooten/vat.php